ding-lab/ccRCC_sn_publication/README.md

 data: which contains all the genomic and transcriptomic data required to perform the analyses described in the paper
 R: contains the R code to reproduce all analyses
 resources: contains additional databases (eg gene lists) which are required by the R scripts.

+To reproduce the main figures, must download the supplemental data and run the script in R Studio.